pennlabs/penn-clubs/frontend/markdown/sacfair.md

 - If you use a personal account, the maximum number of people that can attend your meeting at once is **100 people**.
 If you use the school provided account, this limit increases to **300 people**.
 You can check the meeting limit for you account on the Zoom settings page.
 - Make all present members of the session **co-hosts** to help control the session.
 - Have the chat window **open** to answer any questions.
 For busier sessions, we recommend designating one member to be monitoring the chat window.
-- For busier sessions where multiple club members are present, we recommend taking advantage of the **breakout room** feature, which can be prompted by hosts.
-Breakout rooms can be used to facilitate 1 on 1 conversations with club members and fair attendees.
-We would suggest **manually assigning** people to a breakout room, to ensure a member of the club is there to answer questions.

     ![Zoom Breakout Rooms](5.png)